antonlogvinenko/rust-by-example/README.md

 	* `Sized` trait (auto implemented if all components are Sized)
 	* `T` bound is always treated as `T: Sized`
   * If size is unknown
-	* Use `?Sized` for specify that types with known and unknown size can be accepted
+	* Use `?Sized` to specify that types with known and unknown size can be accepted
 	* Put behind a pointer of some kind
   * DST have extra bit of data to specify length